Child Custody And Visitation

 Understanding Your Rights in Child Custody Cases

-- Right to Participate: Both parents have the right to be involved in decisions affecting their child's upbringing, including education, healthcare, and religious upbringing.
+• Right to Participate: Each parent has the right to take part in important decisions about their child's schooling, healthcare, and upbringing.

-- Right to Fair Representation: You have the right to legal representation to advocate for your interests and those of your child in court.
+• Right to Fair Representation: You have the right to retain a lawyer to advocate for you and your child during legal proceedings.

 Creating a Co-Parenting Plan in VA